gbif-norway/ipt-s3/README.md

 `helm upgrade --install armenia ./helm/ipt-s3`
 ### Main IPT
 ipt.gbif.no
-`helm upgrade --install main ./helm/ipt-s3 --set pvcName=main-pvc,hostName=ipt.gbif.no,persistentStorage=20G,sidecarLimitsMemory=1024Mi,sidecarLimitsCPU="1",sidecarRequestsMemory=512Mi,sidecarRequestsCPU="0.5"`
+`helm upgrade --install main ./helm/ipt-s3 --set pvcName=main-pvc,hostName=ipt.gbif.no,persistentStorage=20G` If there's a problem with this command related to the pv, just delete the deployment and then run it again.
-# 2023-06-18 - Note the old PVC is called pvcName=ipt-pvc-ipt-main-0, but now we are using a new one called `main-pvc`, because `helm upgrade` did not work, so for the migration it was `helm uninstall ipt-main`, then the above.
-The old PVC should get deleted at some point.